flashcatcloud/categraf/k8s/README.md

 # monitoring kubernetes control plane with plugin prometheus

 ## if your control plane is in pod, for example, you use kubeadm build k8s cluster.
-Then kube-controller-manager, kube-scheduler and etcd need some extrac work to be discovery.
+Then kube-controller-manager, kube-scheduler and etcd need some extra work to be discovery.

 ### create service for kube-controller-manager
 1. `kubectl apply -f controller-service.yaml`